JasonMDev/portfolio-datascience/courses/dataquest.md

 ### 1: Python Introduction
 Learn the foundations of Python and programming.
-* Python Programming: Beginner
+a.
+Python Programming: Beginner
   * _Learn the basics of Python, the programming language of choice for data analysis._
-* Python Programming: Intermediate
+b.
+Python Programming: Intermediate
   * _Learn some more aspects of Python, including modules, enumeration, indexing, and scopes._

 ### 2: Data Analysis And Visualization